 - Explore the visitor center as well as permanent and changing exhibits that trace the diversity of American roots music to the region

 - Experience the region’s musical traditions through live performances – past performances include Doc Watson, Ricky Skaggs, Del McCoury and Ralph Stanley

 - Enjoy music at a 3,000-seat capacity outdoor amphitheater with state-of-the-art sound and lights

 - Discover an indoor theater for films and more intimate performance talks, and a shop for instrument construction

 The site is operated through a partnership between the National Park Service and the Blue Ridge Parkway Foundation.

 The BRMC was built through the efforts of three organizations: the City of Galax, VA, which donated 1,000 acres of land on Fisher Peak near the Parkway – land originally purchased to protect the city’s watershed, the Blue Ridge Parkway (National Park Service, US Department of Interior), which owns the facility and maintains it, and the National Council for the Traditional Arts, (NCTA) a non-profit organization dedicated to the preservation of traditional music.

 It operates from May through October each year.

-Explore the listing of hours and opening and closing dates for visitor centers, campgrounds, and concessions and facilities.
+Explore the hours and opening and closing dates for visitor centers, campgrounds, and concessions and facilities.